Back to blog

 6. add or remove users and make sure your assumptions still hold

-The main thing I took away from building on top of Teams is that the platform becomes much less confusing once you stop expecting one surface to do everything.
+The main takeaway from building on top of Teams is that the platform becomes much less confusing once you stop expecting one surface to do everything.